 Source: Trace One analysis of 2020–2024 FDA data

-The least common but highly concerning are lead contamination recalls, comprising just 1.7% of the total, yet attracting significant public attention due to their severe health risks.
+The least common but highly concerning are lead contamination recalls, comprising just 2.0% of the total between 2020-2024, yet attracting significant public attention due to their severe health risks.
 Recent high-profile lead recalls include contaminated applesauce pouches, which garnered extensive media coverage due to the potential harm to vulnerable populations.

 Nearly 40% of all recalls impact customers in California & 16% originate from its producers

-Recalls are a nationwide concern, but some states are more vulnerable than others.
+Food recalls are a nationwide concern, but some states have been disproportionately affected in recent years.
 California is the nation’s largest producer of food, and as such, the state is also responsible for the largest share of all recalls.
-More than 16% of recalls originate from California products, more than double the share of the next-closest state.
+Between 2020 and 2024, nearly 16% of recalls originated from California products, approximately double the share of the next-closest state.
 And as the nation’s most populous state and a large market for food, California customers are also most frequently affected by recalls.
-Nearly 40% of all recalls nationally impact residents in California, with residents in other large states like New York, Pennsylvania, Illinois, and Texas following close behind.
+Over the same time period, 38.5% of all recalls nationally impact residents in California, with residents in other large states like New York, Pennsylvania, Illinois, and Texas following close behind.

-Below is a complete breakdown of food recalls by state.
+Below is a complete breakdown of food recall statistics by state for the period 2020–2024.
 The analysis was conducted by Trace One, a company specializing in regulatory compliance for the food and beverage industry, using data from the USDA and FDA.
 For more information on how the analysis was conducted, see the methodology section.

 Methodology